Ever wondered who those people are who seem invested in your project, even if they’re not directly doing the work?

 Identifying stakeholders in a project is an essential step to make sure the project goes smoothly.
 Here are some easy steps to help you identify stakeholders:

-• Stakeholder mapping: Create a stakeholder map or matrix.
-This matrix will visually represent the stakeholders based on their level of influence and interest in the project.
+- Stakeholder mapping: Create a stakeholder map or matrix or matrix to visualize and prioritize stakeholders based on their level of influence and interest in the project.
 This will help you prioritize stakeholder engagement and communication efforts.

 Bonus tips for identifying project stakeholders